CSharpM7/ArticleCloningInfo/README.md

 Mario Fireball needs a "speed" parameter when cloned.
 It will always use this parameter's value for speed during the first status (lowkey Miiswordfighter Wave (from his final smash) could be more useful)
-Peach's Toad can be cloned, this also has a flip.prc which makes it great for models
+Peach's Toad can be cloned, this also has a flip.prc which makes it great for models Ganon's sword can be cloned, might be useful for custom sword models?